WordPress Performance 2024

 Lighthouse is currently simulating the loading of pages on a mid-tier device (Moto G4) on a cellular network.

 PSI offers laboratory data and field data on one page.
-Lab data is useful for debugging performance issues because it is collected in a controlled environment.
+Laboratory data is useful for debugging performance problems because it is collected in a controlled environment.
 Field data is useful for capturing a real user experience.
-PSI displays the First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS) metric data for the specific page URL.
+PSI shows the metric data First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS) for the specific page URL.

-Web Vitals is an initiative by Google to provide consistent quality signals.
+Web Vitals is a Google initiative to provide consistent quality signals.
 Core Web Vitals defines the user experience on the web.
-Optimizing the user experience is key to the long-term success of any website.
-Web Vitals can quantify your website’s user experience and identify opportunities for improvement.
+Optimizing the user experience is key to any website’s long-term success.
+Web Vitals can quantify the user experience of your website and identify opportunities for improvement.

-Core Web Vitals contain a set of signals that are of primary importance for all experiences on the web.
+Core Web Vitals contain a number of signals that are of primary importance to any web experience.
 The Core Web Vitals metrics are FID, LCP, and CLS with their respective thresholds.
 A website passes the Core Web Vitals rating if the 75th percentiles of all three metrics are good.
-Otherwise, the page will not pass the assessment.
+Otherwise, the page fails the rating.

 Core Web Vitals

-The PageSpeed is evaluated by Google through both a live test and stored test results, the “Lighthouse Audits”.
+The PageSpeed is evaluated by Google both through a live test and through stored test results, the “Lighthouse Audits”.
 In the Google test results, the “Web Vitals” show all the indicators that make a website user-friendly.
-Website owners shouldn’t be performance gurus to understand the quality of the user experience they provide to their website visitors.
+Website owners shouldn’t be performance gurus to understand the quality of user experience they are providing to their website visitors.

-Web Vitals is an initiative by Google to provide consistent guidelines for quality signals that are essential for an optimal user experience on the web.
+Web Vitals is a Google initiative to provide consistent guidelines for quality signals that are essential for the best user experience on the web.
 The Web Vitals initiative aims to simplify the user experience and help websites focus on the most important metrics, the Core Web Vitals.
 The Web Vitals became the official ranking factor on Google in April 2021.

 Largest Contentful Paint (LCP):

 LCP evaluates the loading speed of your website.
-For the best user experience, the LCP value should be within 2.5 seconds of the first page view.
+For an optimal user experience, the LCP value should be within 2.5 seconds of the first page view.

 Typically, images or videos are used as elements for the Largest Contentful Paint.
 An element is not considered an LCP until it is fully rendered and visible to the user.

 This metric is also related to the First Contentful Paint (FCP), which measures the time it takes to render the initial DOM content.
-However, unlike FCP, LCP takes into account the time it takes to render the largest and most significant content on the page.
+However, unlike FCP, LCP takes into account the time needed to render the largest and most important content on the page.

 - What LCP stands for: The perceived loading time from the user’s perspective.